-AP FACT CHECK: Claims from the Democratic debate
+AP FACT CHECK: Dems implore fact checkers to back them up

-WASHINGTON (AP) — Seven Democratic presidential contenders staged their final debate before contests in South Carolina and Super Tuesday deliver more than one-third of the delegates needed to clinch the nomination.
+WASHINGTON (AP) — They flailed their arms, talked over each other and at one point called for backup, asking fact checkers to come to their rescue.

+The last debate before a crucial stage of the primaries was an often unruly affair as the Democratic presidential contenders powered past the moderators in a scramble to take credit and occasionally dodge blame on a range of subjects.
+Distortions ensued.

-A look at how their claims in Charleston on Tuesday night compare with the facts:
+A look at some of their claims Tuesday night in Charleston, South Carolina, and how they compare with reality:

+JOE BIDEN: “A hundred and fifty million people have been killed since 2007, when Bernie voted to exempt the gun manufacturers from liability.”

+THE FACTS: Biden vastly overstated gun deaths.
+The Centers for Disease Control and Prevention reports about 413,000 gun deaths from 2007 to 2018, a far cry from 150 million, which equates to close to half the U.S. population.
+More than half of the gun deaths in 2018 were from suicide, says the CDC.
+His campaign acknowledged he misspoke.

 BERNIE SANDERS: “What every study out there — conservative or progressive — says, ‘Medicare for All’ will save money.”